DannyDainton/post-con-2019-workshop/README.md

 #### Example Four

-At the start of the workshop we covered using some of the `Test Snippets` available to you, these cover some of the more general tests and don't really account for your own context.
+At the start of the workshop we covered using some of the `Test Snippets` available to you, these cover some of the more general tests and don't account for your context.
 Using the [ChaiJS](https://www.chaijs.com/api/bdd/) assertion library allows you to create much better assertion in a very readable way.

 Example Four covers more of the different tests that you can create, using ChaiJS to check for different details about the actual response data.
 These checks can check for anything that is a concern or a risk to you.
 You will be able to use the ChaiJS functions to check that the correct `keys` are present in the response, the correct data type (string, boolean, object, array, number) are being used, check that values contain `oneOf` a certain value.